 - Attacks launched on others from within umn.edu.

-- Your browser tells you.
-Unwanted browser toolbars, homepage, or plug-ins appear.
+- Unwanted browser toolbars, homepage, or plug-ins appear.
 You see lots of pop-ups or web page redirects.
 Your online passwords stop working.

-- Your device tells you.
-Your mobile device suddenly has unexplained very high data or battery usage.
+- Your mobile device suddenly has unexplained very high data or battery usage.
 Your computer is unexpectedly running slower than normal.
 Service or application is unavailable when the service or application is normally available.

-- You need to pay.
-You are asked to pay ransom to access your data (aka ransomware).
+- You are asked to pay ransom to access your data (aka ransomware).
 Charges for premium SMS numbers show up on your bill.

-- You accidentally took action that unknowingly installed malicious content.
-You clicked on an attachment, clicked on a malicious .exe file when prompted, or visited a website that was infected or contained an infected ad.
-You downloaded music or software that potentially contained unwanted programs
+- You clicked on an attachment, opened a file, or visited a website that was infected or contained an infected ad.
+You downloaded music or software that contained unwanted programs

-- Your email tells you.
-University Information Security in the Office of Information Technology (email@example.com) sends you a notice.
+- University Information Security sends you a notice (email@example.com).